Free shipping for 2 or more items (USA)

 Adjustable bed making turns harder?
 Use the angle, don't fight it

-Quick answer: To turn on an adjustable bed, start each turn with the bed flat, complete your hip slide and shoulder roll, then raise the angle only after you've settled into the new position — this uses gravity as an anchor instead of letting it drag you downhill mid-turn.
+Quick answer: To turn on an adjustable bed, start each turn with the bed flat, complete your hip slide and shoulder roll, then raise the angle only after you've settled into the new position.
+That way gravity anchors you instead of dragging you downhill mid-turn.

 Sleep Comfort